shinobizero/audio_transcriber/README.md

 # audio_transcriber
 Transcodes audio files to text, supports MP3, M4A, WAV.
 Does File Conversion.
 No Online API's.
 Python 3

-For big files the program will crash if you don't split the file, it does this automatically by default
+For big files the program will crash if you don't split the file, it splits automatically by default

 Install prequisites